 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Cyprus Stock Exchange's score of 27 is higher than 54% of the industry.
+The Cyprus Stock Exchange's score of 17 is lower than 88% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-The Cyprus Stock Exchange is not committed to any reduction initiatives we track.
+The Cyprus Stock Exchange is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.